 It is the City's policy to permit employees to accumulate earned but unused vacation and sick pay benefits.
-No liability is reported for unpaid accumulated sick leave, which is not vested.
-The liabilities for these amounts are accrued as they are incurred in the government-wide and proprietary fund financial statements.
+The liabilities for these amounts are accrued as they are incurred in the governmentwide and proprietary fund financial statements.
 A liability for these amounts is reported in the governmental funds only if they have matured, for example, because of employee resignations and retirements.
 Typically, the General Fund has been used in prior years to liquidate such amounts in governmental funds.